It's super easy to embed videos, images, tweets, audio, and other content into your WordPress site. This feature was added in WordPress 2.9

 If you wish to remove an oEmbed-enabled provider, you'll want to call wp_oembed_remove_provider.

-However if you feel you are knowledgeable enough to avoid this, you can give
+However, if you feel you are knowledgeable enough to not require this level of safety, you can give

 unfiltered_html users (Administrators and Editors) the ability to embed from websites that have oEmbed discovery tags in their

 <head>.
 You merely need to install Enable oEmbed Discovery plugin.
 This is generally not recommended.